taupirho/read-write-kinesis-stream/README.md

 After the stream was created it was just a matter of creating two python lambdas to read and write to it.
 Both lambdas are quite short and I have put plenty of comments in so won't discuss them further here.
-A slightly unusual feature is that neither lambda is triggered by an event.
-They are stand-alone and can be run manually as and when required or more likely as part of an AWS Step function process.(see my article on using step functions [here](https://github.com/taupirho/using-aws-step).
+A slightly unusual feature is that neither lambda is triggered by an event - although they can be.
+They are stand-alone and can be run manually as and when required or more likely as part of an AWS Step function process (see my article on using step functions [here](https://github.com/taupirho/using-aws-step).
 The only other thing to note is that the lambdas obviously need permission to read and write to kinesis.
 I took the easy option and extended the default lambda-execution-role to allow all access to kinesis but again in a production system you would want to nail this down to very specific permissions.